Install Linkerd Service Mesh in RancherDesktop Cluster

 - Once we build the deployment descriptor yaml file, we need to pass the file to

-linkerd inject
+linkerd injectcommand

 # use linkerd inject to mutated the custom deployment with linkerd proxy configuration